 WinnersBet Payment Methods

 WinnersBet offers only a basic selection of payment methods, which includes POLi, credit/debit cards and bank transfer.
-But since these are by far the most popular payment methods among Aussies, I believe most punters won’t have issues placing their deposits.
+This is way worse than any of their top competitors have available.

 The only way to get your winnings back is via bank transfer.
-You’ll usually have to wait for about 2 or 3 working days for your money to arrive.
+You’ll usually have to wait for about 2 or 3 working days for your money to arrive, which is way to long.
 Also, keep in mind that you must verify your account before any withdrawal request can be processed.

 The first thing I look for when testing any bookie’s customer support is live chat.
 Luckily, WinnersBet offers live chat support to both desktop and mobile users.
 The live chat icon is always available in the bottom left corner of the screen.
 Just tap it, and a friendly support agent will be there to help you.